 Services”.
 Ever since its inception in 1985 it has been serving the needy and

-backward tribals of the region (Primitive Tribal Group PTGs) in a spirit of
+backward tribal of the region (Primitive Tribal Group PTGs) in a spirit of

-Service of God in Man, without any distinctions of caste, creed, colour, sex or
+Service of God in Man, without any distinctions of caste, creed, color, sex or

 religion.
 As Swamiji understood long ago, “All the wealth of the world cannot

 help one little Indian village if the people are not taught to help themselves”.